 A Nevada registered agent is a responsible third-party who is located in the same state in which the business entity was established and who is designated to receive service of process notices, correspondence from the Secretary of State, and other official government notifications, usually tax forms and notice of lawsuits, on behalf of the corporation or LLC.

 Why Do I Need a Nevada Registered Agent?

-If you do not have a physical location in the State in which your business is registered, in most states, you must select a registered agent to accept documents on your behalf.
+If you do not have a physical location in the State where your business is registered, you must select a registered agent to accept documents on your behalf in most states.
 The State in which your business is registered needs to know it has a contact person for your business during business hours; accordingly, P.O. boxes are not acceptable addresses for registered agents.

 What Does a Nevada Registered Agent Do?

 A registered agent accepts tax and legal documents on behalf of your business, making sure you don’t miss important information regarding tax payments, lawsuits, or judgments involving your business; a registered agent may or may not have a role in the operation of the business itself.

 Can You Be Your Own Nevada Registered Agent?

 While it is usually legally possible to serve as your own registered agent (assuming you live in Nevada), some advise businesses to designate a third-party to perform this vital role.